nickg/nvc/README.md

     sudo dnf install autoconf automake flex check llvm-devel libffi-devel \
       zlib-ng-compat-devel libzstd-devel elfutils-devel

 Only the MSYS2 environment on Windows is supported.
+The "Clang x64" environment should be used because it supports native Windows thread-local storage unlike the GCC-based environments.
 The required dependencies can be installed with:

-    pacman -S base-devel mingw-w64-x86_64-{llvm,ncurses,libffi,check,pkg-config,zstd}
+    pacman -S base-devel mingw-w64-clang-x86_64-{llvm,ncurses,libffi,check,pkgconf,zstd,autotools,clang}

 [GTKWave](http://gtkwave.sourceforge.net/) or [Surfer](https://surfer-project.org/)
 can be used to view simulation waveforms.
 For GTKWave, version 3.3.79 or later is